Kidspiration/Kidspiration-Website/README.md

 # Kidspiration-Website
-Start from kind of big homework in university.
-Still in development
+It's just a kind of big homework we have.
+But, we assume it like a real project